Syslifters/offsec-tools/HOWTO.md

 - write_repository

 ## 2. Define necessary CI/CD variables
 Define the following CI/CD variables in your GitLab project.
-They will be needed in order to successfully run the CI script.
+They are needed to run the CI script successfully.

 * **CI_PROJECT_PATH**: Project path of remote repository to push the tools into (e.g. `/Syslifters/offsec-tools.git`)
 * **CI_SERVER_HOST**: Hostname of the GitLab/GitHub instance (e.g. `github.com`)